Asparagus - Germany's White Gold

 What’s green in England and white in Germany?
 The answer, most commonly at least, is asparagus.
 Both are excellent, enjoyment of them enhanced by the brevity of the season.
 But in Germany much more is made of it.
 Chalk written notices outside restaurants trumpet that der Spargelsaison has arrived.
 Roadside kiosks selling it open all over the place.
 It’s not unusual to find, on a menu, a dish incorporating a whole kilo of it, sometimes eaten with ham.
-COVID allowing you could catch the season next spring and early summer.
+You could catch the season this spring and early summer.
 It starts in mid-April and ends officially on midsummer’s day, June 24, or Johannistag – said also to be the birthday of St John the Baptist and sometimes called Spargelweihnachten or Spargelsylvester (asparagus Christmas or New Year’s Eve).
 The popularity of the vegetable, sometimes known as white gold, was given a big leg up by French King Louis X1V, though there’s no record of him saying “let them eat asparagus”.
 It became established on princely tables in what is now Germany after the Elector of Palatine developed a taste for it around the end the 18th century.
 Four states are home to "asparagus routes", among them those in Baden and Lower Saxony.

 Lower Saxony trail - image courtesy German National Tourist Office